What Is Staff Augmentation and How Does It Work

 3. Tackling something hyper-specific?

-Whether it’s a complex CMS migration, a performance overhaul, or ecomm wizardry – some things need niche expertise.
+Whether it’s a complex system migration, a cloud infrastructure overhaul, or API integration wizardry – some things need niche expertise.

 4. Wary of hiring in uncertain times?